 The company continued to grow from a single untrained inventor on a mission to develop a bright white light, to an initial order for 25,000 lamps to higher production quantities as additional distributors started selling Farmor lamps.
 Farmor lamps sold by Sears were marketed and sold under the name LIGHTMASTER.
 In addition to Sears he picked up a number of hardware store distributors such as Belknap Hdw., Louisville, KY, Orgill Bros., Memphis, TN, Janey, Simple, Hill Co., Minneapolis, MN, Witte Hardware, St. Louis, MO, Kruse Hardware, Cincinnati, OH.
 All except Orgill have since closed as the chain stores have overcome them.
 In the 1940's Farmor lamps were also offered through the Spiegel catalogue (1941-42?).

 Farmor lamps were exported to Central and South American countries by the Hardware Distributors who also sold them to local hardware stores here in the U.S. The largest at the time was Belkanp Hardware of Louisville, KY, which had a very large export department and printed their catalogs in those native languages.
 The Farmor lamp company never directly exported as they were a small company.
 Some lamps were sold in Canada by the hardware distributors located in Minneapolis, Detroit, Cleveland and Seattle.
+Some distributors also exported some lamps and burners world wide.
+One unknown company, presumably in Australia, modified Farmor burners by adding a gallery lifting mechanism and changing the wick riser knob to a metal one with a winged Pegasus on the knob.
+I know nothing about the company.

 The Secony Mobile Oil corporation created a Sun Flame Ltd. division to sell Farmor lamps in other parts of the world.
 The Sun Flame division sold lamps under different names into different countries.
 Some were marked as Sun Flame lamps.
 Lamps sold in Australia were labeled as Sunny model 505 lamps.
 These lamps were Farmor manufactured burners with specially labeled brass wick adjuster knobs and for some lamps specially labeled filler caps.
 The supplier of glass fonts for Farmor produced fonts from one of the Farmor molds in white glass for use on the mobile oil lamps.